 Airport pavement markings are a critical component of airfield visual aids, and it is especially important that they be properly maintained.
-In order to accomplish this, airports expend considerable resources to maintain the effectiveness of the marking system. <
+To accomplish this, airports expend considerable resources to maintain the effectiveness of the marking system.

 A series of airport pavement markings were placed at the Atlantic City International Airport (ACY), Newark Liberty International (EWR), Phoenix Sky Harbor International (PHX), and Fort Lauderdale-Hollywood International (FLL) for evaluation.